ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Utilities Manual.md

 #### aku.conf

-aku configuration file.
+aku.conf is an aku configuration file.
 When aku is executed, it first reads aku.conf file to obtain necessary information for Altibase data synchronization.
 Altibase provides aku.conf.sample located in $ALTIBASE_HOME/conf directory.
 Prior to executing aku, you should generate the aku.conf file in the $ALTIBASE_HOME/conf directory, using the aku.conf.sample.

 The aku.conf.sample file is as follows: